NewAtlas28/Network-Optimization-Calculus/README.md

   Step-by-step pseudocode for implementing the calculus in simulations.

 - **`Link to Optimus GPT`**
-  Contains the link to my custom GPT "Optimus" and how to activate it.
+  Contains the link to my custom GPT "Optimus."

 - **`README.md`**
   (this file) overview and usage guide.